GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/05.641-650/09.Wake-the-Song/docs.md

 ---
+title: |
-title: 649.
-Wake the Song
+    649. Wake the Song - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 649.
+Wake the Song.
+Wake the song of joy and gladness; Hither bring your noblest lays; Banish every thought of sadness, Pouring forth your highest praise.
+Sing to Him whose care has brought us Once again with friends to meet, And whose loving voice has taught us Of the way to Jesus' feet.
+    keywords:  |
-    keywords: Church Hymnal, Wake the Song, Wake the song of joy and gladness, Wake the song, wake the song
+        Church Hymnal 1941, adventhymnals, advent hymnals, Wake the Song, Wake the song of joy and gladness.
+Wake the song, wake the song,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 649. WAKE THE SONG
+####  Church Hymnal 1941,

 ```txt

 1.
 Wake the song of joy and gladness;
 Hither bring your noblest lays;